ShashaAde/Domain-Network-Project/README.md

 -Configured the resolv.conf file to point to the domnain controller with nano.

+realm discover portfolio.local

+-Joined the Ubuntu desktop to the domain with realm.

  ### Created foward lookup zones for the Windows Pro, and Ubuntu VMs to add to my domain
  ![Screenshot 2024-11-23 215517](https://github.com/user-attachments/assets/1faa15e7-c699-47cd-94aa-888987457e36)